Over the past few posts, I’ve been getting detailed on the role your hormones play with your fitness results.

 Insulin is a hormone secreted immediately from your pancreas following a meal.

-Insulin can have positive and negative effects on the body.
+Insulin can have a positive and negative effect on the body.

 Insulin plays a major role in building muscle when produced in sufficient amounts.